SAP-samples/hana-shine-xsa/exercises/exercise01/README.md

 ## Summary
-In this exercise you have signed up for SAP Cloud Platform account, to access to Cloud Foundry environment and downloaded/cloned the SHINE code.
+In this exercise you have logged-in into a SAP Cloud Platform account in Cloud Cockpit and cloned the SHINE code from GIT.
 <br>
 Continue with [Exercise2](../exercise02/README.md)